emmalynnnn/access-caption-check/docs/notes.md

 ### 5.4.23
 * Finished converting backend to API
+* Working on stopping at 50 pagination problem
+* Converted backend to use axios

 ## TODO
 * Table formatting
 * Testing at scale
 * Stopped at 50 problem :/
 * Testing and exception handling
-* Convert backend to use axios

 Dependencies:
 * Vue
+* Other stuff that I don't remember off the top of my head cause I've been bad about updating this list

 ## Sources/References